Skin discolouration and change in skin texture talks a lot about your health

 Considering all that the skin does for your body, it is imperative that you take care of it by considering the following pointers:

-- Scrapes, bumps and cuts are normal occurrences.
-However, you can avoid these by wearing right protective equipment, such as helmets, elbow pads, knee pads and gloves, especially when you are involved in activities that expose your skin to the risk of injury.
+– Scrapes, bumps, and cuts are normal occurrences.
+However, you can avoid these by wearing the right protective equipment, such as helmets, elbow pads, knee pads, and gloves, especially when you are involved in activities that expose your skin to the risk of injury.

 – Be careful while you are in the vicinity of a sharp or hot object, as an accident could damage your skin, or even leave permanent scars.

 In India, half of the population doesn’t take proper medication as prescribed by the doctor.
-And when it’s about common skin diseases, this ignorance, according to researchers, can lead to serious complications.
+And when it’s to common skin diseases, this ignorance, according to researchers, can lead to serious complications.

 .
 About skin: Your body’s largest organ.
 2015.
 About skin: Your body’s largest organ.
 [ONLINE] Available at: https://www.aad.org/dermatology-a-to-z/for-kids/about-skin.
 [Accessed 07 October 2015].